-To support my thesis, Annie Hurley wrote on July 20, 1889 in the Scared Heart newspaper from Boston, "In looking over the history of the Revolution we must conclude that the foes of the young republic were Protestant England, Protestant Tories, and a hired band of Protestant Hessians, while all the external assistance, and words of cheer came from Catholics and Catholic nations, and the Catholic names of Carroll, Moylan, Barry, Lafayette, Dc Grasse, Rochambeau, Pulaski, and Kosciusko will live side by side with those of Washington, Jefferson, Franklin, Adams, Henry, and Hancock in the immortal story of the American Revolution."
+To support my thesis, Annie Hurley wrote on July 20, 1889 in the Scared Heart Newspaper from Boston, "In looking over the history of the Revolution we must conclude that the foes of the young republic were Protestant England, Protestant Tories, and a hired band of Protestant Hessians, while all the external assistance, and words of cheer came from Catholics and Catholic nations, and the Catholic names of Carroll, Moylan, Barry, Lafayette, Dc Grasse, Rochambeau, Pulaski, and Kosciusko will live side by side with those of Washington, Jefferson, Franklin, Adams, Henry, and Hancock in the immortal story of the American Revolution."

-According to Niccolo Barbaro from Italy in 1453:"They entered Constantinople and sought out the convents and all the nuns were taken to the ships and abused and dishonoured by the Turks.
+According to Niccolo Barbaro from Italy in 1453, "The [inferior] Turks entered Constantinople and all the nuns were taken to the ships and abused and dishonored.
 Then they were all sold at auction as slaves to be taken to Turkey.
 Some of them preferred to throw themselves into wells and drown."
 According to El Cid from Spain in 1094, "The [inferior] Almoravid Muslims did not dare join battle with the Spanish.
 Terrified and struck with fear they fled under cover of darkness and retreated in confusion to their own territory.

-According to Cardinal Henry Beaufor from France in 1447: "I shall diligently apply myself, as far as I am able and through the grace of God, to the gathering up of Catholic forces for the extermination of the Bohemian infildels.
-For the Most High knows of the excessively perverse types of torture which Christ's faithful have undergone at the hands of the incorriglbe heretics who are neither a noble people nor experienced in arms."
+According to Cardinal Henry Beaufor from France in 1447: "I shall diligently apply myself, as far as I am able and through the grace of God, to the gathering up of Catholic forces for the extermination of the Bohemian infidels.
+For the Most High knows of the excessively perverse types of torture which Christ's faithful have undergone at the hands of the incorrigible heretics who are neither a noble people nor experienced in arms."